 For email-based sections, students can find an option for selecting a partner upon clicking their name in the top-right corner where it reads "Hi [your name]", and selecting 'pair programming.'

 A student that selects other partners will be labeled as the 'logged in' person within your 'view progress' page when reviewing their progress, while other partnered students will read as 'partner'.
 Any progress made by the logged in person (as in, green bubbles of progress indicated completed puzzles) will reflect upon the partners' sides as well.

 Disabling Pair Programming

-Teachers can disable pair programming for any section of theirs, by clicking 'edit' on the far right side of your list of sections (on your teacher homepage, at studio.code.org/home), to bring up a window for changing settings for that section you can turn on/off.
+Teachers can disable pair programming for any section of theirs, by clicking the gear icon on the far right side of your list of sections (on your teacher homepage, at studio.code.org/home), to bring up "edit section details", which will show various settings for that section you can turn on/off.

 Viewing Partner's Progress

 Partnered students can also view the solution made by the logged in student.
 Partners will see a yellow box upon first visiting a puzzle that was completed by their logged in partner, showing an option for viewing the solution they made as a team.